skleanthous/presentations/20210623-message-metadata/presentation.md

 <!-- _class: lead -->

-# Metadata are data that are useful for cross-cutting concerns and observability
+# Metadata are data that are useful in infrastructure, cross-cutting concerns, and observability

 <!--